Main content

 Management Plan Revisions and Updates

-In 2021 the ACFC commissioned consultants’ recommendations for a trail plan with significant differences from a concept map included in the Management Plan.
+In May of 2021, consultants commissioned by the ACFC proposed a trail plan that significantly differed from the trail concept map included in the Management Plan.
 Those differences required a full revision of the Plan.

-The ACFC has used this opportunity to update the entire Management Plan with new information about the Forest, best management practices and community inputs not available for the original draft.
-For example, the new Plan will acknowledge our Town’s responsibilities to the Forest’s original stewards, the Western Abenaki people.
-The entire document is being reformatted to make it easier to find needed information.
+The ACFC used this opportunity to update the entire Management Plan with new information about the Forest, best management practices and community inputs not available for the original draft.
+For example, the new Plan acknowledges our Town’s responsibilities to the Forest’s original stewards, the Western Abenaki people.
+The entire document was reformatted to make it easier to find needed information.

-Current draft of Revised Management Plan (Current as of April 2025) [Need to update link when advanced by ACFC]
+Current draft of Revised Management Plan (May 2025)

 Public Input